luuquangtrung/luuquangtrung.github.io/_pages/publications-by-category.md

 ---

 ### Preprints
+1. **Quang-Trung Luu**, Minh-Thanh Nguyen, Tai-Hung Nguyen, Michel Kieffer, Van-Dinh Nguyen, Quang-Lap Luu, and Trung-Toan Nguyen, "Admission Control and Embedding of Network Slices with Flexible VNF Order," *submitted to the 20th International Conference on Network and Service Management (CNSM)*, 2024

-1. Duc-Manh Nguyen, Duc-Hai Do, Thanh-Hai Tran, and **Quang-Trung Luu**, "Real-Time Pig Counting Embedded System via Video Object Detection and Tracking," *submitted to the International Conference on Multimedia Analysis and Pattern Recognition (MAPR)*, 2024
+1. Duc-Manh Nguyen, Duc-Hai Do, Thanh-Hai Tran, and **Quang-Trung Luu**, "Real-Time Pig Counting Embedded System via Video Object Detection and Tracking," *submitted to the International Conference on Advanced Technologies for Communications (ATC)*, 2024

 ### Patents